Yesterday ended with these words, “Daddy, will you lay with me.”

 “Daddy, will you lay with me,” Used to be pronounced, “Will you lay wiff me.”

-In the stage between divorce and new marriage, I stood on line in a delicatessen.
-I was single, and the seating area was filled with different women.
+In the stage between divorce and a new marriage, I stood on line in a delicatessen.
+I was single and the seating area was filled with different women.
 At the time, my daughter was small enough that holding her was an easy chore.

 I heard someone say, “He’s so sweet with her,” but I acted as if I did not hear them.
 No, instead, I continued to bounce my little girl in my arm.